antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 1. **Guard the call**.
 You can check whether you're running on Windows before calling the API by using `OperatingSystem.IsWindows()`.

-2. **Mark the calling as Windows-specific**.
+2. **Mark the call as Windows-specific**.
 In some cases, it might make sense to mark yourself as platform-specific via `[SupportedOSPlatform("windows")]`.

 3. **Delete the code.**.
 Generally not what you want because it means you lose fidelity when your code is used by Windows users, but for cases where a cross-platform alternative exists, you're likely better off using that over platform-specific APIs.
-For example, instead of using the registry you could use an XML configuration file.
+For example, instead of using the registry, you could use an XML configuration file.

 4. **Suppress the warning**.
 You can of course cheat and simply suppress the warning, either via `editor.config` or `#pragma warning disable`.
 However, you should prefer options (1) and (2) when using platform-specific APIs.

-In order to **guard the call**, you'd use the new static methods on the `System.OperatingSystem` class, for example:
+To **guard the call**, use the new static methods on the `System.OperatingSystem` class, for example:

 ```C#